-In practice, we have identified the following eight elements that sit at the heart of right-touch regulation:
+There are eight elements that sit at the heart of Right-touch regulation:

 - Identify the problem before the solution